top of page

 Competitions.

 New members are usually bewildered by the sheer number of competitions that LPSC run.
 So we've put a spreadsheet on the website to help you to find your way around.
 There are two major competition times in the LPSC calendar.
 The first is at our Annual exhibition, (usually held in mid-August – alongside the town’s other art based groups) where member’s work is seen by the general public.
-The other time is towards the end of our program year (around Feb/Mar) where the remainder of our competitions are decided, so even if you join us part way through the year, you should still be able to enter these.
+The other time is in the month after the Annual exhibition (September) where the remainder of our competitions are decided.

 How to prepare Prints for entry into LPSC (or external) competitions.